aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/document-merging/merge-postscript-documents-into-pdf/_index.md

 A1: Aspose.Page primarily focuses on PostScript and PDF manipulation.
 For other formats, explore Aspose's extensive suite of libraries tailored to specific needs.

-### Q2: How do I handle font-related issues during conversion?
+### Q2: How do I handle font‑related issues during conversion?

 A2: Specify additional font folders in the options object.
 This ensures proper rendering, especially if your PostScript documents use custom fonts.